 The National Park Service App is available on iOS and Android and has an overall rating of 4.3 with over 400 reviews.

 Back in the day, you would print pages and pages of maps if you were looking to thru-hike the Pacific Crest Trail (PCT), Appalachian Trail, or Continental Divide Trail.
 Today, FarOut (Guthook Guides), is one of the best hiking apps for modern-day long-distance treks.
 Ryan Linn quietly released this app at the same time that Cheryl Strayed released her infamous memoir Wild.
 Guthook Guides has topo maps, compasses, guidebooks, and water source reports in one single location on your phone.
 It functions offline and is constantly updating information about trail conditions.
 In 2018, a survey of 500 PCT hikers found that 85% of the thru-hikers that year used Guthook Guides on their journey.
 It currently has mapped over two dozen long trails worldwide and employs 5 full-time hiking enthusiasts.

 Guthook Guides is free to download and has a multitude of in-app purchases that contain sections of hikes or access for the entire trail.

 Guthook Guides/FarOut is available on iOS and Android and has an overall rating of 4.8 with over 15,000 reviews.

-Now get out there and let your app of choice help you find your new favorite trail!
+Now, get out there and let your app of choice help you find your new favorite trail!
 Need some apps to go camping?
-Check out this list for great apps to find your next campground.
+Check out this list of great apps to find your next campground.
 And reach out to a Hiking and Camping Expert on Curated to make sure you're geared up for your next trip into the great outdoors!